No really, see, it says above that this blog post is a 21-minute read!!!

 I used to be part of 30+ groups, can you imagine?
 And they were all groups that had a lot of members pinning high-quality Pins.
 Great graphics, great content!

 I used to spend SOOOO much time pinning on these group boards every single day!
-I had stopped scheduling Pins a while back (more on this later), so it took quite a while to Pin to all these different group boards as well as making sure I’m adhering to group board rules.
-Basically, it was a time hog and I was starting to get tired of it all.
+It took quite a while to Pin to all these different group boards as well as making sure I’m adhering to group board rules.
+Basically, it was a pain in the arse and I was starting to get tired of it all.

-And when Pinterest is your only traffic driving strategy (for now at least), getting tired is not good news.
+And when Pinterest is your only traffic-driving strategy, getting tired of it is not good news.

 So I started to pay attention.